jrkerns/pylinac/docs/source/watcher.rst

 How it works
 ------------

-The watcher service keeps an eye on a directory and watches for any files being added.
-If a file is moved into the directory, the file is immediately checked to see if pylinac can analyze it.
+The watcher service constantly queries files in the analysis directory.
+Existing files as well as files that are moved into the directory are processed immediately to see if pylinac can analyze it.
 Because many files use the same format (e.g. DICOM), keywords are used to filter which type of analysis should be done.
 When a file is deemed analysis-worthy, pylinac will then run the analysis automatically and generate a .png and .txt file with the analysis summary image and quantitative results, respectively.
 If the email service is setup, an email can be sent either on any analysis done or only on failing analyses.
-Finally, an automatic image detection classifier can be use for some image types, specifically, the picket fence, starshot, leeds, and pipspro images.
+Finally, an automatic image detection classifier can be use for some image types, specifically, the picket fence, starshot, leeds, and QC3 images.
 The classifier allows the user to not rename files before moving them into the monitor folder.
 To use the classifier set the ``use-classifier`` option in the ``general`` section to true; see the default config file below.

 Configuration
 -------------

-The watcher service runs using default values for keywords and tolerance.
+The watcher and processing service runs using default values for keywords and tolerance.
 These values are in a YAML configuration file.
 Pylinac comes with a default file and settings.
 You can make your own YAML config file and pass that into the service initialization call: